 - Click Conversion windows.
 Select options for each of the following:

 - Conversion window: select how long to track conversions after someone clicks an ad.
-The window can be 1 to 90 days.
+The window can be as short as one week or as long as 90 days.

 - View-through conversion window: select how long to track conversions after someone sees a Display Network ad.
 The window can be as short as 1 day or as long as 30 days.